berglh/remote-ubuntu-server-zfs-install/ubuntu-server-remote-ssh-installation.md

 ### 0.2 Requirements

 This guide will assume that the target server is running an older version of Ubuntu, this guide will use  a Ubuntu Server 16.04 LTS server as demonstration.
-It is possible to perform this reinstallation on CentOS like systems using the `deboostrap` package as [outlined here](https://linuxconfig.org/how-to-debootstrap-on-centos-linux).
+It is possible to perform this re-installation on CentOS like systems using the `deboostrap` package as [outlined here](https://linuxconfig.org/how-to-debootstrap-on-centos-linux).
 The following assumptions are made:

 1. Functioning server with remote SSH and root account access.
 2. No full disk-encryption, it's not possible to enter the decryption password of a root partition via SSH only.